Welcome

 While detailed ongoing compliance is beyond this article's scope, certain immediate post-incorporation steps relate to initial setup and registration:

-• First Board Meeting: Decisions often include formally appointing a chairperson, adopting a company seal (optional), appointing bankers, appointing auditors (if required), setting the accounting reference date (or accepting the default), approving directors' service contracts, and registering for relevant taxes (Corporation Tax, PAYE, VAT).
+• First Board Meeting: Decisions often include formally appointing a chairperson, adopting a company seal (optional), appointing bankers and formalising bank mandates, appointing auditors (if required), setting the accounting reference date (or accepting the default—last day of the month of incorporation), approving directors' service contracts, authorising use of a trading name, registering for relevant taxes (Corporation Tax, PAYE, VAT), allotting any further shares and issuing share certificates, and insurance arrangements.

 Revision Tip

-While form numbers (IN01, AP01, CS01 etc.) can be helpful, the SQE1 focus is on understanding what information needs to be filed, why, and the consequences of failing to comply, rather than rote memorisation of form codes.
-Understand the purpose behind the filings.
+While form numbers (IN01, AP01, CS01 etc.) can be helpful, the focus is on understanding what information needs to be filed, why, and the consequences of failing to comply.
+Understand the purpose behind the filings and the statutory deadlines.

 Exam Warning

 Be precise about the documents required at incorporation.
 The Memorandum of Association is required but has minimal ongoing constitutional role post-CA 2006, unlike the Articles of Association which contain the company's internal rules.
 Don't confuse their functions.
-Ensure you distinguish initial registration filings (IN01) from ongoing filings like the Confirmation Statement (CS01).
+Distinguish initial registration filings (IN01 and supporting documents) from ongoing filings like the Confirmation Statement (CS01) and accounts.
+For public companies, remember that a trading certificate is required before commencing business; the certificate of incorporation alone is not sufficient to start trading as a plc.

 Key Point Checklist